Nonprofit-Open-Data-Collective/irs990efile/README.md

 All electronic tax returns have been released as XML documents currently stored in an AWS bucket (though soon migrating to the IRS website).

-XML forms can be rendered using an [efile viewer](https://github.com/betson/irs-efile-viewer) so that they look the same as a PDF of a regular 990 filing ([you can see examples on ProPublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/organizations/237315236)).
-They are NOT, however, a convenient format for statistical analysis.
+XML forms can be rendered using an [efile viewer](https://github.com/betson/irs-efile-viewer) so that they look the same as a PDF of a regular 990 filing (you can [see examples](https://projects.propublica.org/nonprofits/organizations/237315236) on ProPublica's Nonprofit Explorer).
+They are NOT, however, in a convenient format for statistical analysis.

-The **irs990efile** package was created to convert XML files into normal rectangular data tables that comprise a relational database.
+The **irs990efile** package was created to convert XML files into a relational database: normal rectangular data tables linked by a set of keys.

+All of the files share the following meta-fields:

+* OBJECTID
+* URL
+* ORG_EIN
+* ORG_NAME_L1
+* ORG_NAME_L2
+* RETURN_TYPE
+* RETURN_VERSION
+* TAX_YEAR

+The full set of tables is available in the [**DATA DICTIONARY**](data-dictionary/data-dictionary.html).

 ## Required Packages